cedricfoucault/facial_animation/README.txt

 The program should compile and run correctly both on Linux and Mac OSX.

 Usage
 ------------

+Type 'enter' after executing the program to use the default mesh.
 The program will display the default mesh and wait for user input.
 You can interact with the program through keyboard input:

     >   zoom in
     <   zoom out